dvatri/yii2-modal/README.md

 ## Module settings

-To specify module name (default name is `modal`) set it in index.php or in config file (before config goes to Application constructor):
+To specify module name (default name is "`modal`") set it in index.php or in config file (before config goes to Application constructor):

 	\tunect\Yii2Modal\Module::$moduleName = 'custom-modal';